brendankmorrison/Cryptonauts/README.md

-# Cryptonauts
+# Cryptonaus

-Smart contract for Cryptonaut NFTs to be deployed on ethereum blockchain.
+Secentralized web app and Smart contract for Cryptonaut NFTs to be deployed on ethereum blockchain.